kitextech/kitextech.github.io/index.md

 ### Marc Münzer
 Marc has over 10 years of experience working with intellectual property.
 Further Marc has PhD in electromechanical systems design and a background in fluid mechanics.

+### Rolf Østergaard
+With over 25 years of electronic hardware development experience.
+Rolf has a huge professional network and is a valuable critical resource when it comes to strategic decisions and anything electronic.

 ## Heading in the same direction?
 Do you share our vision for a the kite powered future?
 Get in touch!